humzamo/data-processor/README.md

 ## Config

 An environment variable for `MONGO_URI` can be set up to give access to a specific Mongo instance.
 Otherwise, a default sample instance will be used.
 If using a specific instance managed via Docker, you can ammend the `docker-compose.yml` if required to run using this script.
+An environment variable for `PORT` can be set up to run the API on a specific port.
+Otherwise, a default port will be used.

 ## How to Run